 If you are fighting weight gain, consider your sleeping habits.
 Get enough sleep.

 The average adult needs 7-8 hours of sleep per night.
 Children often need at least 9 hours.

 At TimeLess Medical Spa & Weight Loss Clinic we focus on optimum health for our clients.
 Our weight loss program is the best available for losing fat and maintaining muscle.
 Each diet is personalized for our patients.
 While diet is important, other components are necessary to keep you looking good and feeling great.
-We promote good health through diet, exercise and getting adequate sleep.
-If you struggle with your weight or know someone who does OR if you want to enhance your health with nuritional supplements and high quality proteins, visit us at TimeLess Medical Spa & Weight Loss Clinic.
+We promote good health through diet, exercise, and getting adequate sleep.
+If you struggle with your weight or know someone who does OR if you want to enhance your health with nutritional supplements and high-quality proteins, visit us at TimeLess Medical Spa & Weight Loss Clinic.